 It’s easier to walk away from maximum money when you are winning than when you are losing.
 Think about an NFL player retiring after winning a Super Bowl or a tennis player after winning a major.
 When you’re losing, there’s an inherent desire to prove to yourself and to your detractors that you can still succeed.

 Knowing when to quit is as important as knowing when to keep on going.
 If you keep on grinding at something that is no longer worthwhile, you’re robbing yourself of a better life.

 Making Lots Of Money Will Not Make You Happier

 One of the goals I have from posts like the ones below is to make you question your pursuit of making maximum money.

 - Scraping By On $500,000 A Year: Why It’s So Hard To Escape The Rat Race

 - Surviving Off $400,000 A Year Before Your Taxes Go Up Further

-Please calculate the minimum amount required to cover your living expenses and pursue something else that brings you joy.
+Please calculate the minimum amount required to cover your living expenses to get understand your base income need.
+Then pursue something else that brings you joy.
 Stop moving the goalpost by appreciating more of what you have.

 Manage Your Finances Like A Hawk

 Being able to walk away from maximum money is easier if you are on top of your finances.
 Sign up for Personal Capital, the web’s #1 free financial app enables you to track your net worth and cash flow like a hawk.